OrionGuy64/orionsflasharchive.github.io/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature or Game Requests
-about: Suggest an idea for this project
+about: Suggest an idea for the website, or give us some reccomendations of games we should add to Orion´s Flash Archive.
-title: ''
+title: 'Feature or Game Requests'
-labels: ''
+labels: 'Feature/Game Request'
 assignees: ''

 ---